 Mayo Clinic College of Medicine

-KJW’s employer receives payments from Eli Lilly and GlaxoSmithKline for his role as investigator in giant cell arteritis clinical trials.
-KJW has conducted consulting work for Sanofi.
+KJW’s employer receives payments from Eli Lilly and Kiniksa for his role as investigator in giant cell arteritis clinical trials.
+KJW has conducted consulting work for Sanofi, and received compensation from Roche/Genentech for lecturing.
 KJW is an author of a number of references cited in this topic.

 Gene Hunder, MD